polinchw/docker-tools/README.md

     UDP port 4789 for overlay network traffic

-## Create a Docker Swarm Master and Instances
+## Create a Docker Swarm master and instances
 - ssh into your Docker Machine VM and clone this repo:

   https://github.com/polinchw/docker-tools